Space Systems Design Laboratory (SSDL)

 Applying optimization theory to design sequential missions

-Spacecraft Guidance, Navigation and Control
+Spacecraft Guidance, Navigation And Control

 Creating new methods for spacecraft control